DOVER KENT ARCHIVES

 Hougham

 Recent research has found the following reference to a pub at a place called Round Down, near Shakespeare Cliff, and I am going to assume it is this house.
-If not this establishment, than it's the "Mulberry Tree."
+If not this establishment, then it's the "Mulberry Tree."

 From the Dover Telegraph and Cinque Ports General Advertiser, Saturday 15 August, 1840.